FC Goa: Supporters

 Fans in the state spend the night outside the Nehru Stadium in Fatorda in the hope of grabbing a couple of tickets for FC Goa's home matches.
 Streets were painted blue, music was played and some people painted their car bonnets with the crest of the team, during the ISL.
 FC Goa Fan Club and East Lower Army are the officially recognized supporters clubs of FC Goa.
 FC Goa celebrity supporters include Anushka Sharma, Sonakshi Sinha, Zayed Khan, and Raveena Tandon.

-Colours and badges
+Club crest and kits

 The official mascot, the first of its kind in the ISL, is named "Philly the Gaur".
 He's a Gaur, which happens to be the state animal.
 FC Goa were the first out of the 10 clubs to have a mascot.
 There are also two other unofficial mascots namely "Gaurreddo", introduced by FC Goa Fan Club in 2014, followed by "Gaurdinho" in 2015, launched by a general football group TFDO.